 Newmarket private lenders provide registered mortgages secured against real estate.
 The Ontario Mortgage Act allows the holder of a registered mortgage to sell a property if the agreed-upon fees are not paid.
 Private lenders supply loans that fall under the Act starting at $20,000.
 The balance needs to be repaid in one year, but longer periods can be negotiated.

 People without traditionally verifiable income seeking second mortgages and other alternative products pay higher fees for these mortgages.
-For example, the rates for a second mortgage on an existing property average around 8% and 12%.

 Other requirements apply to private mortgages.
 These are high-risk investments, and alternative lenders want to be sure they can recoup their money.